Keith Prince

-Keith Anthony Prince is a British Reform UK politician and member of the London Assembly for Havering and Redbridge since 2016.
-Prince is also a Councillor in the London Borough of Havering for the Squirrels Heath ward, a position he has held since 2022.
+Keith Anthony Prince (born September 1958) is a British Reform UK politician who has served as leader of Havering London Borough Council since May 2026, and as Member of the London Assembly (AM) for Havering and Redbridge since 2016.
+He previously served as leader of Redbridge London Borough Council from 2009 to 2014.

+Background

+Prince was born and raised in Havering before moving to Redbridge.
+Before entering politics, Prince was a marketing manager and worked for LBC Radio.
+He was later an advisor to Deputy Mayor for Policing and Crime Stephen Greenhalgh.

 Political career

-Prince served as a councillor on Havering London Borough Council from 1990, representing Gidea Park ward, before being defeated by the Residents Association in 1994.
+Prince served as a Conservative Party councillor on Havering London Borough Council from 1990, representing Gidea Park ward, before being defeated by the Residents Association in 1994.
 He was elected as a councillor on Redbridge London Borough Council for the Barkingside ward from 2003 until 2018, serving as leader of the council between 2009 and 2014, in coalition with the Liberal Democrats after May 2010.
-In 2014 Labour won control of Redbridge Council which consigned Prince to the backbenches.
+In 2014 Labour won control of Redbridge Council which consigned Prince to opposition.

-In 2016, Prince stood to become the Conservative candidate for the London Assembly seat of Havering and Redbridge, after the retirement of the incumbent assembly member Roger Evans.
-Prince was subsequently elected as the assembly member in May 2016 with a majority of 1,438.
+In 2016, Prince stood to become the Conservative candidate for the London Assembly seat of Havering and Redbridge, after the retirement of the incumbent, Roger Evans.
+Prince was elected as the assembly member in May 2016 with a majority of 1,438, and re-elected in the 2021 and 2024 elections with majorities of 15,327 and 15,476 respectively.

-In 2017, Prince was involved in a heated row with a fellow passenger on a train, on his daily commute to work on the Southeastern train service from Dartford to London.
-The confrontation was filmed and received attention on social media and in print and broadcast media.
-Prince subsequently released a statement, stating that "I'd like to apologise to my fellow commuters for the disturbance our initial disagreement caused."
+In 2017, Prince had a heated row with a fellow passenger during his daily Dartford-to-London commute on the Southeastern train service.
+The confrontation was filmed and was reported on social media and in print and broadcast media.
+Prince subsequently stated that "I'd like to apologise to my fellow commuters for the disturbance our initial disagreement caused."

 In 2022, Prince was elected as a councillor on Havering Council for the Squirrels Heath ward with a majority of 1,207.
 In May 2023 he was elected as leader of the Havering Conservatives.
 He resigned from the position in January 2025.

-In 2023, Prince was re-selected as the Conservative candidate for the Havering and Redbridge constituency in the 2024 London Assembly election.
+In 2023, Prince was re-selected as the Conservative candidate for the Havering and Redbridge constituency in the 2024 London Assembly election, in which he was re-elected with a majority of 15,476.

 On 4 October 2025, Prince defected from the Conservative Party to join Reform UK.
+In the 2026 Havering London Borough Council election, he was elected as councillor for the Gooshays ward.
+Reform UK won control of the council, and Prince was appointed leader of the new Reform UK administration.